razv4n99/baltic/fuel_calculator/README.md

 - **Config install:** Ships with default config for easy deployment.
 - **Flexible usage:** Use as a page (`/fuel-calculator`) or as a block.
 - **Backend calculations:** All calculations are performed server-side.
-- **Input validation:** Ensures all fields are required and positive numbers.
+- **Input validation:** Ensures all fields are required and positive numbers (including API).
 - **Service-based logic:** All calculations are handled by a Drupal service.
 - **Prefill via URL:** Calculator fields can be prefilled using URL query parameters.
 - **REST API:** Exposes a POST endpoint for programmatic access.
 - **Logging:** All calculations are logged with IP, user, input, and result.
 - **Custom styling:** Includes a CSS file for a clean, responsive layout.
 - **Reset button:** Resets the form to default values.
+- **Themeable results:** Results are rendered via a Twig template for easy theming.

 ---